 In addition to all the other high-end freebies the Platinum card offers, American Express also gives Platinum cardholders access to its well-known 24/7 platinum concierge service.
 Cardholders can use the concierge service for everything from getting expert advice on luxury gifts to securing hard-to-get tickets at the most exclusive events and restaurants.
 In addition, the Platinum card offers invitation-only access to customized “once in a lifetime events” and fine-dining experiences, preferred seating at popular concerts and sporting events and other exclusive perks.

-While the Gold card offers similar travel insurance and assistance benefits and hotel perks, including a $75 resort credit, but it doesn’t offer nearly as many spoiling experiences.
+While the Gold card offers similar travel insurance, assistance benefits and hotel perks — including a $100 resort credit — it doesn’t offer nearly as many spoiling experiences.

 Which card should you choose?